Home Burial – Can You Bury Someone In Your Garden?

-When asked if you can bury someone in your garden, the majority of people think that it’s against the law or that maybe it is only allowed under very special circumstances.
-The truth is, however, that as long as certain guidelines are followed (mainly to avoid potential public health risks) there is no law what-so-ever against being buried in your own garden, or on private land!
+When asked if you can bury someone in your garden, the truth is that as long as certain guidelines are followed (mainly to avoid potential public health risks) there is no law what-so-ever against being buried in your own garden, or on any private land given the permission of the landowner.

 Home Burial Considerations